godotengine/godot-docs/classes/class_configfile.rst

 - void **erase_section_key** **(** :ref:`String<class_String>` section, :ref:`String<class_String>` key **)**

+Deletes the specified key in a section.
+Raises an error if either the section or the key do not exist.

 ----

 .. _class_ConfigFile_method_get_section_keys:

 - :ref:`PoolStringArray<class_PoolStringArray>` **get_section_keys** **(** :ref:`String<class_String>` section **)** const

 Returns an array of all defined key identifiers in the specified section.
+Raises an error and returns an empty array if the section does not exist.

 ----